geopandas/geopandas/doc/source/community/contributing.rst

 ---------------------

 GeoPandas follows the `PEP8 <http://www.python.org/dev/peps/pep-0008/>`_
-standard and uses `ruff <https://beta.ruff.rs/docs/>`_ to ensure a consistent code format throughout the project.
+standard and uses `ruff <https://docs.astral.sh/ruff/>`_ to ensure a consistent code format throughout the project.

 Continuous Integration (GitHub Actions) will run those tools and report any stylistic errors in your code.
 Therefore, it is helpful before submitting code to run the check yourself::

+   ruff format geopandas
-   ruff geopandas
+   ruff check geopandas
    git diff upstream/main -u -- "*.py" | ruff .

 to auto-format your code.
 Additionally, many editors have plugins that will